 So it can be seen that conservatives who have supported Nixon

 have been disappointed.
 Still what possible gain could result

 from the Ashbrook campaign.
-I really expect to beat Nixon
+They don't really expect to beat

-either for the nomination or in any single primary, rather they
+Nixon either for the nomination or in any single primary, rather

 fashion.
 The effort is not to "dump" Nixon, but instead to push